well-typed/specialist/README.md

 The test suite includes some basic unit tests.
 Each unit test consists of an instrumented executable (see the `test-TX` executables in the cabal file).
-These are included as `build-tool-depends` for the test suite, which executes the executables and retrieves the specialist notes from the event log output using the `specialyze` executable tool.
+These are included as `build-tool-depends` for the test suite, which executes the executables and retrieves the specialist notes from the event log output.

 Various conditions are then checked for each of the tests to ensure that the overloaded calls are what we expect and that the data included in the notes is accurate.

+The test suite could be extended to check the function of the `specialyze` tool more comprehensively or test the compile-time behavior of the plugin.
+At the moment, it really only tests the generation and retrieval of the plugin output.